 Salomon S/Lab Shift MNC

 Uphill, though, the Shift is very basic.
 It works, but other options are way, way better.
 The Shift is prone to icing, has limited pivot range, fewer heel riser options, and, most importantly, is much, much heavier.
 The Shift is lighter and more user-friendly uphill than now-outdated "frame bindings".
 You will see, especially in paid promotional materials, comparisons of the Shift to these options.
 When ad copy says that the Shift makes "no compromises", this is in comparison to frame bindings.
-Relative to them, the Shift goes up hill great.
-On the other hand, compared to any dedicated, modern touring binding, the Shift is just too heavy for regular use.
+Relative to (again, largely obsolete) frame bindings, the Shift goes uphill great.
+On the other hand, compared to any dedicated, modern touring binding, the Shift is just too heavy, complicated, and unreliable for regular use.
 As such, we recommend it for only those that demand maximum downhill performance from their backcountry ski gear.
 This is really a product for someone that skis the resort with a backcountry trip maybe once or twice a year.
+The Shift binding has more moving parts and more bulk than both other current touring binding options and alpine resort bindings.
+They look like resort bindings but aren't close to the same.
+Notably, the complications of the Shift, as compared to resort bindings, present more avenues for failure.
+You can't treat these like resort bindings.
+We have found that many of the problems that others have noticed with the Shift can be mitigated with two major changes in behavior.
+First, don't clean your boot sole by kicking or scraping against any part of the Shift binding.
+Next, when separating skis connected to one another with interlaced brakes of Shift bindings, do not wrench them apart.
+Every time you separate them, do so by detangling the brakes without force.
+You can get away with forcing both these tasks on resort bindings, but not with the Shift.
+Rough handling of the Shift will give you long-term problems.

 Read review: Salomon S/Lab Shift MNC